 Nice food in Singapore is easy to find, even at reasonable prices, despite the fact that this is one of the most expensive cities in the world.
 Hawkers centers (also known as food courts) offer down-to-earth culinary experiences and some of the best food in Singapore, such as chicken rice, chilli grab, satay and laksa.

-But it is not just that: hawkers centers are clean – as pretty much everything in Singapore.
+But it is not just that: Singapore hawkers centers are clean – as pretty much everything in Singapore.

-How To Enjoy A Singaporean Hawkers Center
+How To Enjoy A Singapore Hawkers Center

 A first-time visit to a hawkers center can be an intimidating experience.
 With so many stalls to choose from, some of the vendors can be notoriously pushy, particularly if they can quickly identify potential customers are tourists.
 Keep in mind, however, that the best food typically is where there’s a long line!